MakeSchool-Tutorials/Makestagram-Swift/P18-Improving-Timeline/content.md

 First, we will change our timeline query so that we can load posts in certain ranges instead of all at once.
 Then we will walk through the different steps of adding the `TimelineComponent` to _Makestagram_.

-#Making the Timeline Query more flexible
+#Making the Timeline Query More Flexible

 In order to load posts in chunks, we will need to change out timeline query to accept a _range_ parameter.
 That allows the caller to specify how many posts should be loaded.